nwhetsell/csound-api/README.md

 lib /def:csound64.def /out:..\lib\csound64.lib /machine:x64
 ```

-After you install Python&nbsp;2.7, Visual Studio, Boost, and Csound, you can install this package by running
+After you install Python 2.7, Visual Studio, Boost, and Csound, you can install this package by running

 ```batch
 set CL=/I"C:\path\to\boost" /I"C:\path\to\csound\include"